folio-org/cql2pgjson-java/README.md

 * = (substring match)
 * == (exact match)

+Note to mask the CQL special characters by prepending a backslash: * ? ^ " \

-Functional modifiers: Only the default `ignoreCase` and `ignoreAccents` is implemented ignoring both case and diacritics/accents for all characters (ASCII and Unicode).
+Functional modifiers: Only the default (`ignoreCase` and `ignoreAccents`) is implemented ignoring both case and diacritics/accents for all characters (ASCII and Unicode).

 Matching modifiers: Only `masked` is implemented, not `unmasked`, `regexp`,